The Tasmanian devil

 - Keep Tasmania free of foxes and dingoes

 - Take particular care when driving at night, dawn or dusk, especially in bush or forested areas.
-In some regions, roadkills can be devastating to local populations.
+In some regions, roadkill can be devastating to local populations.

-- Move roadkills off the road so devils and quolls don't feed in the direct path of traffic.
+- Move roadkill off the road so devils and quolls don't feed in the direct path of traffic.
 But make your own safety the priority at all times.
-And never touch devils since they might be diseased, even if you can't see tumours.

-- For all injured and orphaned wildlife enquiries, contact the Department of Primary Industries and Water, telephone: 03 6165 4305.
+- For all injured and orphaned wildlife enquiries, contact DPIPWE on 03 6165 4305 or Bonorong Wildlife Sanctuary on 0447 264 625.
 Advice can also be given to those concerned about devils and quolls on their property.

 - When developing land, leave some areas where fallen logs and wombat burrows are common.
 These are good breeding sites for devils and quolls.